kathgironpe/textile_editor_helper/README.md

 	rails g textile_editor_helper:install

-To use the Textile-Editor-Helper with a specific text area, you can choose between the following options:
+To use the Textile Editor Helper with a specific text area, you can choose between the following options:

     <%= f.textile_editor :description %>

     <%= textile_editor :user, "website" %>

     <%= textile_editor_tag 'description', :description %>

+### For simple_form users

+    <%= f.input :body, :as=>:textile_editor %>

 **Just like writing a text area tag!**